-The School District received approximately \$4,468,919 during the 2018-2019 fiscal year representing the fifth installment on a 15-year Payment in Lieu of Taxes (PILOT) agreement from IBM; as per the PILOT agreement between IBM and the Town of Poughkeepsie.
+The School District received \$4,484,781 during the 2019-2020 fiscal year representing the fifth installment on a 15-year Payment in Lieu of Taxes (PILOT) agreement with IBM; as per the PILOT agreement between IBM and the Town of Poughkeepsie.
 The payment made up approximately 10% of the voter approved general fund budget.